joe7575/signs_bot/README.md

 - 2020-06-21  v1.03  * Interpreter bugfixes, node and crop sensors changed
 - 2020-10-01  v1.04  * Many improvements and bugfixes (Thanks to Thomas-S)
 - 2021-01-30  v1.05  * Many improvements and bugfixes
+- 2021-03-14  v1.06  * Switch translation from intllib to minetest.translator